Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: acknowledgments

 \section{acknowledgments}

+The authors are extremely grateful for the anonymous referee, whose comments led to the improvement of this paper.
 This work was supported by the National Natural Science Foundation of China (Grants No. 11305119, No. 11705070, and No. 11405121), the Natural Science Basic Research Plan in Shaanxi Province of China (Program No. 2020JM-198), the Fundamental Research Funds for the Central Universities (Grants No. JB170502), and the 111 Project (B17035).